lbergami/data-architecture/01-Data-Architecture-Foundations/Notes.md

 * Crow's Foot notation is one of the notation methods commonly used to denote cardinality in an ERD [[Add crow's foot notation example]]

+*Physical ERDs*
+* Building out physical ERDs is the last step in ERD development.
+This is usually done after the DBMS has been decided on, allowing for the correct data types to be selected.
+Although, it could be done beforehand using generic data types.
+* The main points to remeber here are:
+  * Add data types
+  * Use computer-friendly labels
+  * Add cardinality notation
+  * Follow ERDs best practices